mahulo2009/RoboND-Kinematics-Project/README.md

 5->6 | -pi/2 | 0 | q6 | 0
 6->EE | 0 | 0 | 0 | d7

-The DH Parameter table is filled up using the Assignment Algorithm.

-![alt text][image4]
+The URDF file contains the information to get the numerical values for a's and d's.
+The following table show the information extracted from this file.

 Joint Name | Parent Link | Child Link | x(m) | y(m) | z(m)